Back to All Events

 Windy Hollow Field Trip

-Participants can stay as long as they choose, though leaders will likely head out before 5pm.
-Please make sure you bring lunch and insect repellent.
-I strongly recommend the newly developed Picaridin, under the Sawyer brand and sold at Walmart.
-Non-cancerous and totally effective against Windy Hollow’s mosquitoes and wasps.
+-- As usual, bring lunch, sun-screen, and insect repellent.
+I strongly recommend the newly developed Picaridin cream, (sold under the Sawyer brand at Walmart and elsewhere) since its ingredients are non-cancerous and totally effective against Windy Hollow’s mosquitoes and wasps.

 Previous